Let’s get on the same page here…

 [Quick aside, Nolan Lawson, the person who gave the talk, posted a great follow-up article titled: Progressive enhancement isn’t dead, but it smells funny.
 I suggest you read it.]

 I want to talk about this for a bit; but before I do, I want to define two terms that will play important roles in this article.

-Accessibility means everyone has access, the ability to use, and are not barred from the benefit of products, services or information because of special needs or disabilities.
+Accessibility means everyone (but specifically people with disabilities) has access, the ability to use, and are not barred from the benefit of products, services or information because of special needs or disabilities.
 On the flip-side, accessibility does not mean that everyone has identical access.